 Set Foundational Practices and Values

-Our 7 Day Onboarding Process For Every Client
+Our Seven-Day Onboarding Process for Every Client

-Framework/Messaging Workshop.
-Our next step is to have a 60 to 90-minute workshop to walk through the actual StoryBrand framework.
-This is a question intensive session that allows us to get into the core of what your business is all about:
+Our next step is to have a 60- to 90-minute messaging workshop to walk through the actual StoryBrand Framework.
+It's question intensive session that allows us to get to the core of what a business is all about:

 Hiring a StoryBrand Certified Guide

+Do they have a proven track record?
+While the StoryBrand Guide Certification is a powerful thing, it’s still important to make sure that they have helped people succeed in the past.
+Pay close attention to testimonials, variety of clients and overall level of experience/portfolio of work.
 Do they practice what they preach?
 The website is almost always a dead give away.
-Does the person you're considering have a branded website and set of service offerings that reflect the values and clarity of StoryBrand?
-If not, this should be a red flag about quality of this person’s guidance and process.
+Does the Guide you're considering have a branded website and set of service offerings that reflect the values and clarity of StoryBrand?
+If not, this should be a red flag about the quality of this person’s guidance and process.